Back to top

 Brace

 A brace is a rigid type of boot with straps to adjust it.
 It usually fits from your knee downwards.
 Once the brace is on, it’s adjusted several times over a few weeks to lift your foot up.
-You can walk and put weight on your leg while wearing the brace, and you can also remove it to move your ankle joint.
+You can walk and put weight on your leg while you wear the brace, and you can also remove it to move your ankle joint.

 Surgery